Imam Bukhari Jamaat

 The Imam Bukhari Jamaat (Imom Buxoriy Katibasi, also Katibat Imam al Bukhari) is a Jihadist group composed of primarily Uzbeks and formed in Afghanistan, having fought in both the War in Afghanistan and Syrian Civil War, as well expressing loyalty to the Taliban movement.
 The group originally operated only in Syria, where it is allied with other jihadist organisations such as al-Nusra Front and Ahrar ash-Sham, and alongside these other groups it makes up the Army of Conquest, which overran much of Idlib province in north Syria in 2015.
 Since late 2016, the group has also began to fight against Afghan National Security Forces, and has claimed to have set up training camps in northern Afghanistan.

 It is likely that some members of the Syrian branch, have become part of the Syrian transitional government's new 84th Division.

 The group is named after Imam Bukhari, a 9th-century Islamic scholar who was from Bukhara in modern-day Uzbekistan.

 Leadership

 The group was led by an individual known as Sheikh Salahuddin, before his assassination in Idlib Governorate.

 Activity

 KIB has been operating in Syria and Afghanistan since at least 2015.
-In Syria, the group supported Al-Nusra Front and in Afghanistan the group supported the Taliban for their conquest to takeover Afghanistan.
+In Syria, the group supported Al-Nusra Front and in Afghanistan the group supported the Taliban for their conquest to take over Afghanistan.
 The origins of the group lie in Islamic Movement of Uzbekistan.

-KIB swears allegiance to the Taliban leadership and has also played a prominent role in northwestern Syria fighting alongside al-Qaeda’s forces there.
-According to RFE/RL, the Syrian wing is led by a veteran of the jihad in Afghanistan who was sent to Syria by the Taliban and Sirajuddin Haqqani, one of the Taliban’s top deputies and leader of the powerful al Qaeda-linked Haqqani network.

-KIB took part in the al-Qaeda-led 2015 offensive that took over Idlib Province, as well as the al Qaeda-led offensive in the southern Aleppo countryside and renewed clashes in Latakia last year.
-It has also advertised its training camps in the country, including at least two for children.

-In 2017, the group has claimed an ambush on Afghan troops in northern Afghanistan in a statement released through the terrorist group’s Telegram channel.
-According to the statement, KIB jihadists destroyed three Afghan humvees in improvised explosive device (IED) blast before opening fire on soldiers.
-Additionally, the group claimed to kill four Afghan troops.
-Pictures showing the explosions and subsequent ambush were released alongside the statement.